urjc-deepracer/docs/docs/clientusage.md

 ```

-It means that our computer is taking aproximately 0.0028 seconds to perform the 'tick()' and move on to the next iteration.
-However, the callback can be seen that is ptinted every 0.05 seconds, which means it is performing at those 20 FPS (1/20).
+**Interpretation**

+Real time gap: 0.0028 means that world.tick() is being executed quickly (~2.8 ms per step) (the computer is fast).

+The camera callback prints roughly every 0.05 seconds, confirming it operates at the expected 20 FPS (1 / 20 = 0.05s).

+This demonstrates that:

+The simulation time advances deterministically by 0.05s per tick.

+The real time your PC takes to simulate one frame can be much less than 0.05s.

+This difference is expected and is the advantage of running the simulator as fast as possible while maintaining consistent simulation timing.

 Here is the code to try this out: